Trousers: Trouser support

 At present, most trousers are held up through the assistance of a belt which is passed through the belt loops on the waistband of the trousers.
 However, this was traditionally a style acceptable only for casual trousers and work trousers; suit trousers and formal trousers were suspended by the use of braces (suspenders in American English) attached to buttons located on the interior or exterior of the waistband.
 Today, this remains the preferred method of trouser support amongst adherents of classical British tailoring.
 Many men claim this method is more effective and more comfortable because it requires no cinching of the waist or periodic adjustment.

 Society

-In modern Western society, males customarily wear trousers and not skirts or dresses.
+In modern Western society, men customarily wear trousers and not skirts or dresses.
 There are exceptions, however, such as the ceremonial Scottish kilt and Greek fustanella, as well as robes or robe-like clothing such as the cassocks of clergy and the academic robes, both rarely worn today in daily use.
 (See also Men's skirts.)